man-c/pycoingecko/README.md

 ### Examples
 The required parameters for each endpoint are defined as required (mandatory) parameters for the coresponding functions.
 **Any optional parameters** can be also passed using same names, as defined in CoinGecko API doc (https://www.coingecko.com/api/docs/v3)
+*For parameters that accetp multiple-valued arguments as comma-separated (see /simple/price endpoint), lists can be used directly*

 Usage examples:
 ```python